RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

     Increases the wearer's Break Effect by 32%.
 When the wearer inflicts Weakness Break on an enemy, regenerates 3 Energy.

     * Greatly increases Break Effect
-    * Regenerates energy for Ruan Mei, which allows for higher ultimate uptime
+    * Regenerates energy for Ruan Mei if she breaks the enemy

 === "2PC Thief 2PC Messenger"